gsinghjay/mvp_qr_gen/app/scripts/test_api_readme.md

 The script uses Basic Authentication to access the API endpoints:
 - Username and Password are configurable in the `.env` file.

+## Host Header Requirement

+The script adds a `Host: web.hccc.edu` header to all requests that interact with the `/r/` endpoints.
+This is necessary because:

+- Traefik routing is configured to use host-based rules for the QR redirect endpoints
+- The router configuration requires the host header to match either `web.hccc.edu` or `130.156.44.52`
+- Without the correct host header, Traefik might route the request to a different handler that requires authentication

+If you're running tests in a different environment, you may need to modify the host header to match your configuration.

 ## What the Script Tests

 The script performs comprehensive testing of your QR Code Generator API endpoints: